-Submitted The submitted eCQM specifications follow the industry accepted format for eCQM (HL7 Health measure is an Quality Measures Format (HQMF)).
-HQMF compliant eCQM Documentation of N/A - All components in the measure logic of the submitted eCQM are represented using the HQMF,QDM, or HQMF,QDM, or CQL standards; CQL limitations Value Sets The submitted eCQM specifications uses existing value sets when possible and uses new value sets that have been vetted through the VSAC Measure logic is Submission includes test results [from a simulated data set] demonstrating the measure logic unambiguous can be interpreted precisely and unambiguously. - this includes 100% coverage of measured patient population testing with pass/fail test cases for each population; Feasibility Testing Number of data elements included in measure calculation: 23 Number of data elements scoring less than 3 on scorecard: 5 "Diagnosis: Injection Drug Use" Iow scoring domains: standards comments on standards domain: standards currently available, but not widely adopted "Diagnosis: Limited Life Expectancy" low scoring domains: availability, accuracy, standards, workflow comments on availability domain: Not defined in each system at this time comments on accuracy domain: The information may not be from the most authoritative source and/ or has a moderate likelihood of heing correct (e.g. self-report of a vaccination). comments on standards domain: Standards currently available, but not widely adopted comments on workflow domain: Additional time and effort over and above routine care is required but some perceived to be of benefit "Laboratory Test, Performed: HCV Antibody Test" low scoring domains: standards comments on standards domain: Standards currently available, but not widely adopted "Laboratory Test, Performed not done: Medical Reason" low scoring domains: standards, workflow comments on standards domain: Standards currently available, but not widely adopted comments on workflow domain: Additional time and effort over and above routine care is required but some perceived to be of benefit "Laboratory Test, Performed not done: Patient Reason" low scoring domains: standards, workflow comments on standards domain: Standards currently available, but not widely adopted comments on workflow domain: Additional time and effort over and above routine care is required but some perceived to be of benefit
+Submitted measure is an HQMF compliant eCQM The submitted eCQMspecifications follow the industry accepted format for eCQM (HL7 Health Quality Measures Format (HQMF)).
+Documentation of HQMF,QDM, or CQL limitations N/A - All components in the measure logic of the submitted eCQM are represented using the HQMF,QDM, or CQL standards; Value Sets The submitted eCQM specifications uses existing value sets when possible and uses new value sets that have been vetted through the VSAC Measure logic is unambiguous Submission includes test results [from a simulated data set] demonstrating the measure logic can be interpreted precisely and unambiguously. - this includes 100% coverage of measured patient population testing with pass/fail test cases for each population;

+Feasibility Testing Number of data elements included in measure calculation: 22 Number of data elements scoring less than 3 on scorecard: 6 "Diagnosis: Injection Drug Use" low scoring domains: standards, workflow comments on standards domain: currently available, but not widely adopted comments on workflow domain: requires no additional data entry from clinician solely for the quality measure and no EMR user interface changes.
+Data element is available as a byproduct of routine care "Diagnosis: Limited Life Expectancy" low scoring domains: availability, accuracy, standards, workflow comments on availability domain: not defined in each system at this time comments on accuracy domain: the information may not be - from the most authoritative source and/ or has a moderate likelihood of being correct. (e.g., self-report of a vaccination). comments on standards domain: currently available, but not widely adopted comments on workflow domain: requires no additional data entry from clinician solely for the quality measure and no EMR user interface changes.
+Data element is available as a byproduct of routine care "Laboratory Test, Performed: HCV Antibody Test" low scoring domains: standards comments on standards domain: Standards currently available, but not widely adopted "Laboratory Test, Performed: HCV RNA Test" low scoring domains: standards comments on standards domain: standards currently available, but not widely adopted "Laboratory Test, Performed not done: Medical Reason" • low scoring domains: standards, workflow • developer comments for each domain: - standards: currently available, but not widely adopted - workflow: Requires no additional data entry from clinician solely for the quality measure and no EMR user interface changes.
+Data element is available as a byproduct of routine care comments on standards domain: currently available, but not widely adopted comments on workflow domain: requires no additional data entry from clinician solely for the quality measure and no EMR user interface changes.
+Data element is available as a byproduct of routine care "Laboratory Test, Performed not done: Patient Reason" low scoring domains: standards, workflow comments on standards domain: currently available, but not widely adopted comments on workflow domain: requires no additional data entry from clinician solely for the quality measure and no EMR user interface changes.
+Data element is available as a byproduct of routine care

-Evaluators: Primary Care and Chronic Illness project team staff
+Complex measure evaluated by Scientific Methods Panel?
+Yes No Evaluators: Primary Care and Chronic Illness project team staff